cs-soc-tudublin/docs/docs/how-to/joining-committee.md

 *What do you recommend?*
 We recommend that you  use a password (That isn't your usual one!)

-If you want a password, type it in (It will not show up as you type!) and press `ENTER`.
+If you want a password, type it in and press `ENTER`.
 If you do not want to use a password (for shame!), just press `ENTER`.

+!!! note "The password section will remain blank as you type!"

 You will then be prompted to re-enter your password, if you haven't given a password, just press `ENTER` again.